 Contacting Unbounded Consciousness

 1) Sit still

-2) Be quiet (no matter what noises are around–you be quiet)
+2) Be quiet (no matter what noises are around–the practice requires that you be quiet)

 This empowers an incredible self-confidence.
 You don’t have to do anything or avoid anything to be confident, simply find confidence in being you.
 Sit still and silent and just be for a short while.
 Just be, without trying to change anything.
 Just sit.
 Just breathe.
 And just be your natural self.
 You are already complete and fulfilled and this can never be taken from you.
 What is there to fear?